-Like everybody in the world not from Rome or Catalonia, I started last night by watching the Manchester City versus Liverpool second leg.
-Like everybody in the world not from Manchester or Liverpool, I switched over to the Roma versus Barcelona second leg soon after Salah scored.
+Like everybody in the world not from Rome or Catalonia, I started last night by watching the Manchester City/Liverpool second leg.
+Like everybody in the world not from Manchester or Liverpool, I switched over to the Roma/Barcelona second leg soon after Salah scored.
 I was rewarded with one of the most extraordinary, exciting and emotionally-charged 20 minutes of football I’ve ever seen; or, frankly, that I imagine possible.

 I flipped over at around the 70-minute mark.
 The atmosphere was immediately intoxicating.
 Roma’s charge was valiant and aggressive.
-There was no hint of fear as they looked to attack the Catalan giants at every opportunity, seemingly not caring that a Barcelona away goal would surely end the whole thing.
-When Barcelona did attack, with their usual zip and invention, Roma defended everything that was thrown at them in a cool, composed manner.
+There was no hint of fear as they looked to attack the Catalan giants at every opportunity, seemingly not caring that a Barcelona away goal would surely end it all.
+When Barcelona did attack, with their usual zip and invention, Roma defended everything that was thrown at them in a cool, composed fashion.

-Roma saw out the remaining time in a mostly professional manner, the final whistle blew, and the Stadio Olimpico erupted.
+Roma saw out the remaining time in a mostly professional manner, the final whistle blew, and the Stadio Olimpico promptly exploded.

 Tyler was stuck at the Etihad last night (commentating for North American viewers), unfortunately for him, but one of his most memorable lines came to mind last night, as I watched madness descend on the Olimpico after the final whistle.

 It came during Barcelona’s thrilling 3-0 first leg semi-final victory over (Pep’s) Bayern Munich in 2015.
-Messi had finally broken the deadlock after 77 minutes, and – three minutes later – decided to end Jerome Boateng’s career as part of one of the most beautiful goals I’ve watched live.
+Messi had finally broken the deadlock after 77 minutes, and – three minutes later – decided to end Jerome Boateng’s career en route to one of the most beautiful goals I’ve watched live.

 Gary Neville let out a simple “Oh”, as if – even after his decades of experience in top-flight football – he still couldn’t believe what he had seen.
 Tyler: “Here he is again… It’s astonishing!
 Absolutely world class!”
 And then… nothing.
 For 14 seconds.
 He lets the roar of the joyous Nou Camp fill your speakers, lets the pictures of jubilant Barcelona fans tell the story for him.
 He starts again – “He’s taken them apart” – then, strangely, stops.
 There’s another eight second gap.
 You can imagine him looking around the stadium in those moments, or – like the rest of us – watching the ecstasy on the fans’ faces on the TV screen.
 Then, he says it: “Only football can make you feel like this.”